Benrobo/showwcial/ReadMe.md

 ### Chrome Extension

-> For some reasons, I couldn't deply the extension to chrome app store, but that doesn't mean it can't be used / run locally.
+> For some reasons, I couldn't deploy the extension to chrome app store, but that doesn't mean it can't be used / run locally.

 #### Setting up chrome extension locally.